jayniz/zeta/README.md

 TLDR:
 - each service defines which objects it publishes or consumes
 - these contracts are formatted in human readable markdown
-- you never have to know/care about other services or repositories
+- you never have to check out other services' repositories

 Zeta will:
-- know the rest of your infrastructure and fetches the contracts of all other services
+- know the rest of your infrastructure and fetch the contracts of all other services
-- alert you if your change in service X breaks service Y
+- alert you if your change breaks the expectactions of other services
 ```

 In an infrastructure where many services are talking with each other, it's sometimes hard to know **how changes in one service affect other services**, as each service often just knows about itself.
 Even if local tests pass, you can't know what other services might be affected when you make changes to a service.